Charles Gowan

 Charles Gowan (February 6, 1850 – July 3, 1938) was an American and Canadian pioneer and politician.
 He served as mayor of Antigo, Wisconsin and as a municipal councillor in Edmonton, Alberta.

 Biography

 Charles Gowan was born in New York and migrated to Wisconsin early in life.
-There, he became a justice of the peace and one of the first school officers in Shawano County He served as mayor of Antigo and married Harriet Howland in 1869 before immigrating to Canada in 1900.
-He originally settled near Namao, Alberta, but moved to Edmonton in 1904 where he engaged in logging and ranching.
+There, he became a justice of the peace and one of the first school officers in Shawano County He served as mayor of Antigo and married Harriet Howland in 1869 before emigrating to Canada in 1900 at the age of 50.
+He settled near Namao, Alberta, then moved to Edmonton in 1904 where he engaged in logging and ranching.